Radiator Replacement Cost

 Removing and Replacing Your Radiator

 The best way to remove and replace a radiator yourself is to choose a replacement that has identical pipe centres.
-These are the distance between the two water pipes.
-This will make the job a whole lot easier.
+These are the distances between the two water pipes.
+This will make the job a lot easier.

 If you choose a radiator that is a different shape or size, then you will need to drain the system and make some alterations to the pipework.